 Burch also warns that vegan diets can be “deficient in amino acids, including leucine, methionine, methionine-cystine, and taurine, which are all needed to maintain health.”
 She recommends working with a veterinary nutritionist who can “formulate a complete and balanced diet to prevent any adverse effects from a deficient diet.”

 Vegan Dog Food: 7 Protein Sources to Know

 Most plant-based proteins are not complete amino acids.
 Instead, they contain limiting amino acids, such as lysine, threonine, methionine, and tryptophan.
 According to Vrohidis, these protein sources are meant “to be consumed with a different plant-based protein that is rich in a complementary amino acid for absorption.”
 Foods with limiting amino acids include beans, grains, corn, peas, potatoes, and legumes.

 Below are seven common plant-based protein sources that are included in vegan dog foods:

 Soy is a protein sourced from soybeans that is commonly found in dog foods.
-This protein-rich meat substitute is also high in dietary fiber, vitamins, and minerals.
+As long as your dog does not have a diagnosed soy allergy, this protein-rich meat substitute can be a good option, because it is also high in dietary fiber, vitamins, and minerals.
 Half a cup of cooked textured soy protein has 11 grams of protein.